Certification, authorisation, and inspection of tissue establishments

 The procedure has now been completed.
 (AVG)

-If you have further questions about the inspection procedure, our instructions may help you.
+If you have further questions about the inspection procedure, our instructions may help you (only available in German).

 The in the following listed applications in the sense of the Austrian Medicines Act, Austrian Blood Safety Act and Austrian Tissue Safety Act are mandatory starting from 06.04.2020 in accordance with electronic submission regulation (EEVO) over the eService inspections & surveillance: